Jbleezy/BO2-Reimagined/README.md

 * Tower Trap kills on any round in 1 shot
 * Upgraded Tower Trap kills on any round in 1-2 shots
 * Upgraded Tower Trap stays upgraded until the end of the round
+* Plane parts are shared in coop
+* Plane parts must be all acquired to craft
 * Plane fuel automatically picked up

 ### Buried